Outburn-IL/foob-docs/about.md

 and most importantly - without requiring any programming knowledge or experience.

 To know more, please visit the following website: https://www.fume.health/

+The following aspects were taken into account during the solution design:

+**Functionality:**  The solution supports various data types conversion to FHIR using pre-defined IRIS classes seamlessly integrated with FUME.
+The IRIS developer/integrator will be capable of building and adapting default solutions to the target workflow according to the business requirements.

+**Simplicity:** Minimum Object Script coding needs by developing integration-ready components.

+**Flexibility:** The solution can quickly adapt to any S2T workflow on the customer site by using pre-developed IRIS components.